markbuckle/Portfolio-2/README.md

 # Portfolio-2

-Using React to make an advanced portfolio with animations
+This project was bootstrapped with Create React App to make an advanced portfolio with animations

+_insert finished photo_

+Built using:

+Front-end library: React
+CSS framework: React-bootstrap
+CSS animations library: Animate.css